Life Expectancy of a Dog with Dilated Cardiomyopathy: Prognosis Factors

 Medication and Management

-Dogs diagnosed with dilated cardiomyopathy frequently require medications to aid heart function and manage symptoms.
-Common prescriptions include ACE inhibitors, which reduce the workload on the heart by dilating blood vessels, and beta-blockers to control heart rate and arrhythmias.
-Diuretics may be used to reduce fluid accumulation.
-These medications must be administered according to veterinary instructions.
+Common prescriptions include ACE inhibitors, which reduce the workload on the coronary heart with the aid of dilating blood vessels, and beta-blockers to control coronary coronary heart fee and arrhythmias.

 Dietary Considerations